Brahim Díaz: Morocco

-On 27 January 2023, it was announced that Brahim planned to switch allegiances to the Morocco national team.
-In October 2023, Marca reported that he had decided to represent Morocco, with some administrative details related to change in nationality being resolved.
-However, Díaz was not called up by coach Walid Regragui for the 2023 Africa Cup of Nations due to a pre-established agreement.
+In January 2023, it was rumoured that Brahim planned to switch allegiances to the Morocco national team.
+In October, Marca reported that he had decided to represent Morocco, with some administrative details related to change in nationality being resolved.
+However, he was not called up by coach Walid Regragui for the 2023 Africa Cup of Nations due to a pre-established agreement.

-On 10 March 2024, Marca reported that Díaz had officially informed the Royal Moroccan Football Federation that he would be switching his allegiance to their national team.
-On 13 March, Díaz was called up by the Morocco coach Walid Regragui for the matches against Angola and Mauritania.
+On 10 March 2024, Marca reported that Brahim had officially informed the Royal Moroccan Football Federation that he would be switching his allegiance to their national team.
+On 13 March, Brahim was called up by the Morocco coach Walid Regragui for the matches against Angola and Mauritania.
 He made his debut on 22 March in a 1–0 victory against Angola.

-On 6 September 2024, Díaz scored his first goal for Morocco in a 4–1 victory against Gabon during the 2025 Africa Cup of Nations qualification.
-Two months later, on 15 November, he scored his first brace for Morocco in a 5–1 win over Gabon during the African qualifications.
-Later that month, on 18 November, Díaz scored his first hat-trick for Morocco in a 7–0 victory against Lesotho during the final match of the African qualifications.
+On 6 September, Brahim scored his first goal for Morocco in a 4–1 victory against Gabon during the 2025 Africa Cup of Nations qualification.
+On 15 November, he scored his first brace for Morocco in a 5–1 qualification win over Gabon.
+Three days later, Brahim scored his first hat-trick in a 7–0 victory against Lesotho during the final match of the African qualifications.

 In October 2025, Brahim's Morocco broke the world record for the longest winning streak in international football, surpassing Spain's previous mark of 15 consecutive victories.
-With a 1–0 win over Congo in Rabat, they extended their unbeaten run to 16 in all competitions, including World Cup qualifiers and friendlies.
+With a 1–0 win over Congo in Rabat, they extended their unbeaten run to 16.
+Their winning streak ultimately reached 19 consecutive wins before coming to an end during the 2025 AFCON with a 1–1 draw against Mali in the second group stage match.